-Survivors of stroke due to intracerebral haemorrhage (ICH) are at risk of thromboembolism.
-Antithrombotic (antiplatelet or anticoagulant) treatments may lower the risk of thromboembolism after ICH, but they may increase the risks of bleeding.
+This is an update of the Cochrane Review last published in 2017.
+Survivors of stroke due to intracerebral haemorrhage (ICH) are at risk of major adverse cardiovascular events (MACE).
+Antithrombotic (antiplatelet or anticoagulant) treatments may lower the risk of ischaemic MACE after ICH, but they may increase the risk of bleeding.

-To determine the overall effectiveness and safety of antithrombotic drugs for people with ICH.
+To determine the overall effectiveness and safety of antithrombotic drugs on MACE and its components for people with ICH.

-We searched the Cochrane Stroke Group Trials Register (24 March 2017).
-We also searched the Cochrane Central Register of Controlled Trials (CENTRAL: the Cochrane Library 2017, Issue 3), MEDLINE Ovid (from 1948 to March 2017), Embase Ovid (from 1980 to March 2017), and online registries of clinical trials (8 March 2017).
-We also screened the reference lists of included trials for additional, potentially relevant studies.
+We searched the Cochrane Stroke Group Trials Register (5 October 2021).
+We also searched the Cochrane Central Register of Controlled Trials (CENTRAL: the Cochrane Library 2021, Issue 10), MEDLINE Ovid (from 1948 to October 2021) and Embase Ovid (from 1980 to October 2021).
+The online registries of clinical trials searched were the US National Institutes of Health Ongoing Trials Register ClinicalTrials.gov (clinicaltrials.gov) and the World Health Organization (WHO) International Clinical Trials Registry Platform (ICTRP) (5 October 2021).
+We screened the reference lists of included randomised controlled trials (RCTs) for additional, potentially relevant RCTs.